Are Sugar-Free Cookies Good for Diabetics?

 Ingredients to Avoid

 Avoid cookies with artificial sweeteners, highly processed oils like hydrogenated or palm oil, and excessive additives or preservatives.
-These ingredients can affect taste and health.
+Consuming too much sugar, especially from added sugars, can lead to various health issues, so it’s important to choose cookies with minimal and recognizable ingredients.

 Choosing cookies with minimal and recognizable ingredients ensures you’re making a healthier choice.
 By understanding what to look for and what to avoid, you can enjoy sugar-free cookies that are delicious for you.